Noise assessment report content

 The noise assessment report you will receive has a few sections.

 This is a couple of pages covering some of the most important bits of information and background requirements on which the noise assessment is built.
 So a very simple one-page summary of what is required at various key noise levels and then a couple of very important principles such as a 3dB change being a doubling of the energy of a noise.
-I appreciate H&S people will already know this but we do a lot of reports for non-H&S people so flagging up things such as the principle that 93dB(A) is twice as dangerous as 90dB(A) is important to know before looking at the noise assessment results obtained for the site in question.
+I appreciate H&S people will already know this but we do a lot of assessments for non-H&S people so flagging up things such as the principle that 93dB(A) is twice as dangerous as 90dB(A) is important to know before looking at the noise results obtained for the site in question.

 There is also a bit about hearing damage and hearing protection, confirming that employees cannot sign disclaimers absolving employers of responsibility if they choose not to wear hearing protection, and things like that.
 This is included as it comes up quite often and can be useful for employers if they can point to it in the noise assessment report as confirmation that it can't be done.

-Noise assessment report: the noise assessment technique
+Noise assessment technique

 How the noise assessment was done, including the types of equipment used to do it and its calibration.
 There is also some explanation of when wearable and hand-held noise meters are used and how long-terms average exposure levels are calculated.
 This is included for both the noise report's recipient and also so they have the information should anyone else within the company, their insurer or the HSE ask them about it.
+This give you the degree of confidence that the noise assessment was done properly and to what standard.

-Noise assessment report: Workplace information and results
+Workplace information and measurement results

 This is a big chunky bit containing each of the separate noise measurements made.
 It starts with a guide to how to interpret the results the report contains, then each result.